kksgandhi/personal_site/Citizen_Science-Bonney.md

  - recruitment
  - training

 Nothing crazy from this, just a good beginner's guide to citizen science.
-Maybe looking at the #references is a good idea?
+Maybe looking at the #worksCited  is a good idea?